 Read more about Strasse de 17.
 Juni Flea Market on Fleamapket

-4. Fehrbelliner Platz Flea Market – Berlin, Wilmersdorf
+4. Fehrbelliner Platz Flea Market: Where Art and Vintage Collide in Wilmersdorf

 Where: Fehrbelliner Pl.
 8, 10707 Berlin, Germany